euclio/video-game-console-design/lab3/README.md

 Given the data that we obtained, I would be inclined to say that Bryan's controller performs slightly better than mine.
-Of course, his controller was associated with more wins, but players were also more effective in performing attacks in general.
+Of course, his controller was associated with more wins, but players were also more effective in performing attacks in general, and also receiving score.
+Score is a particularly interesting stat because it corresponds to more effective attacks such as double hits and combos.
 Interestingly, players were more likely to perform reversals with my controller (which I attribute to Bryan's controller mapping "crouch" to a shoulder button).
 However, reversals are a higher-risk strategy, which might have contributed to my controller having fewer wins.